HL7NZ/nzbase/input/pagecontent/index.md

 This tab lists the terminology artifacts defined in this guide.
 There are 2 artifacts that will be found here:

-* [ValueSets](http://hl7.org/fhir/valueset.html) are 'selectors' of concepts that apply to some particular coded element in an Extension Definition or Profile - they contain a list of possible values for that element.
-It is usually possible to use other values if needed, but these are the 'recommended' values.
-Note that it is possible to have elements where the concept MUST come from the ValueSet, though this is uncommon.
+* [ValueSets](http://hl7.org/fhir/valueset.html) are sets of codes, drawn from one or more code systems, intended for use in coded data elements in Resources, as defined by a particular conformance rule - such as an Extension or Profile.
+The ValueSets in this Guide are 'recommended' values, but it may be possible for implementers to use additional concepts if the rules defined by a particular Extension or Profile permit this.
-* [CodeSystem](http://hl7.org/fhir/codesystem.html) resources are used to define specific concepts.
-Generally, it is preferred to use an 'external' terminology like SNOMED or LOINC, but sometimes it isn't possible to find the matching concepts there so they need to be defined separately.
+* [CodeSystem](http://hl7.org/fhir/codesystem.html) resources are used to declare the existence of and describe a code system, its key properties, and optionally define a part or all of its content.
+Wherever possible, the use of international terminologies, such as [SNOMED CT](https://www.snomed.org/), is recommended; however, a number of New Zealand-specific code systems are included in this Guide to meet unique, local requirements.

 These resources can be used by Terminology Servers (like [Terminz](https://terminz-itp.azurewebsites.net/) or [Ontoserver](https://aehrc.com/ontoserver/) ) to provide terminology [operations](http://hl7.org/fhir/operations.html) of use to implementers, such as the ValueSet [$expand](http://hl7.org/fhir/valueset-operation-expand.html) operation.